 The Walk Forward Analyzer

-Not directly related to tick data but with built-in support for it, the Walk Forward Analyzer is an excellent tool that lets you optimize your Metatrader 4 expert advisors in steps, in a technique called Walk Forward Analysis which is also described in the Metatrader Backtesting and Optimization Course.
+Not directly related to tick data but with built-in support for it, the Walk Forward Analyzer is an excellent tool that lets you optimize your Metatrader 4 expert advisors in steps, in a technique called Walk Forward Analysis.
 Simply put, you optimize your EA for say 3 months, then you test it for the next 1 month to see if the best parameters resulting from the optimization work fine on out-of-sample data, then you optimize it further on the next 3 months and so forth.
 This tool lets you automate the whole process and does all the runs for you, providing an exhaustive set of configuration parameters and a neat optimization report at the end.
-Priced at $29.95, it’s a veritable steal; the Walk Forward Analyzer is definitely a must-have for anyone doing serious EA development.
-But don’t take my word for it, visit the website and download the 14 day trial version.
-To top it all, Andrew – the programmer – is also very prompt with tech support as well as feature requests that make sense.
+The Walk Forward Analyzer is a must-have for anyone doing serious EA development.
+But don’t take my word for it, visit the website and download your copy – the WFA used to be priced around $30 but recently the author decided to provide it for free.

 History